altwalker/altwalker/docs/demo.md

 ### Setup

 For this Demo we used [geckodriver](https://github.com/mozilla/geckodriver) to launch the Firefox browser.
-After you download it, add the executable in the python parent folder. (e.g., C:\Python37)
+After you download and extract the executable, make sure you set the path to the geckodriver executable in the Path Variable `$ set PATH=%PATH%;C:\bin\geckodriver`

 ```
 git clone git@gitlab.com:altom/altwalker/altwalker-examples.git